cosmicjs/cosmic-cli/README.md

   limit: 1 }
 ```

-Now you are ready to use any of the commands to have full control over your bucket.
+Now you are ready to use any of the commands to have full control over your buckets!

 ## Usage